seandavi/awesome-single-cell/README.md

 ### Multi-assay data integration

+- [bindSC](https://github.com/KChen-lab/bindSC) - [R] - bindSC (Bi-dimensional INtegration of multi-omics Data from Single Cell sequencing technologies) is an R package for single cell multi-omic integration analysis, developed and maintained by Ken chen's lab in MDACC. bindSC is developed to address the challenge of single-cell multi-omic data integration that consists of unpaired cells measured with unmatched features across modalities.
 - [CITE-seq-Count](https://github.com/Hoohm/CITE-seq-Count) - [python] Cite-seq-Count is a python package that deals with Cellular Indexing of Transcriptomes and Epitopes by Sequencing (CITE-seq) and cell hashing data.
 [CITE-seq](https://cite-seq.com/) is a multimodal single cell phenotyping method that allows for immunophenotyping of cells with a potentially limitless number of markers and unbiased transcriptome analysis using existing single-cell sequencing approaches.
 - [clonealign](https://github.com/kieranrcampbell/clonealign/) - [R] - Integrate single-cell RNA and single-cell DNA-seq measured in separate cells from the same tumour to infer cancer-clone-specific gene expression profiles [clonealign: statistical integration of independent single-cell RNA and DNA sequencing data from human cancers, Genome Biology 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1645-z)
 - [gimVI](https://github.com/YosefLab/scVI) - [python] - gimVI is a joint generative model for imputation of missing genes in spatial transcriptomics assay from unpaired scRNA-seq data.
 [A joint model of unpaired data from scRNA-seq and spatial transcriptomics for